Jumeirah Mosque Dubai

 Al Farooq mosque

 This Mosque is deeply reminiscent of the Blue Mosque in Turkey.
-Although not as large as the Sultan Ahmed Mosque in turkey ( the Blue Mosque), the Al Farooq mosque is also an architectural masterpiece.
-This Mosque dates back to 1986.
+Although not as large as the Sultan Ahmed Mosque in Turkey ( the Blue Mosque), the Al Farooq mosque is also an architectural masterpiece.
+It dates back to 1986.

 It stands out from the rest of the mosques in Dubai, with numerous domes and minarets.
-The walls of the Mosque are white, and the domes are blue.
-The largest among these domes is 30 meters above the floor.
+The mosque’s walls are white, and the domes are blue.
+The largest of these domes is 30 meters above the floor.

-The interior of the Mosque rival the outer beauty of the Mosque in every sense.
-The stained glasses of different colors and styles add quite a unique look to the interiors.
-During day time, there was enough natural light inside the Mosque to save electricity.
+The interior of the Mosque rivals its outer beauty in every sense.
+The stained glass windows of different colors and styles add quite a unique look to the interiors.
+During the daytime, the Mosque has enough natural light to save electricity.